dortania/GPU-Buyers-Guide/README.md

 **Volta Series Highest Supported OS:NONE**

-Same idea as Turing, no drivers were ever written
+The same idea as Turing, no drivers were ever written

 These cards include: